Menu Search

 IREX logo

-The Library Bridgebuilding program is a project of IREX, a global development and education organization, with support from More Perfect, Rockefeller Philanthropy Advisors, and the Walmart Foundation.
+The Library Bridgebuilding program is a project by IREX, a global development and education organization, in partnership with the Urban Libraries Council (ULC) and WebJunction.
+It is supported by More Perfect, Rockefeller Philanthropy Advisors, and the Walmart Foundation.
 The project was created to enhance bridgebuilding capabilities of public libraries to combat rising levels of distrust and division in the United States.

 Bridgebuilding: Fostering Community Engagement and Dialogue